Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Pluto is the furthest planet from the Sun that’s used in Western astrology.
 Pluto is a dwarf planet, but that’s beside the point.

 In Roman Mythology, Pluto was known as the god of the underworld.
 His symbol is a crescent placed above a cross.
 Inside the crescent curve, there is a circle.

 Pluto is known as the planet of transformation and change.
-Those associated with the planet have the ability to pick themselves back up.
-They're resilient to failure.
+Those associated with the planet have the ability to recover from difficulties.
+They’re resilient to failure.
 This is the planet of resurrection.

 The planet in modern astrology rules Scorpio.
 In ancient astrology, Scorpio was ruled by Mars.
-Mars represents the aggressive, passionate side of Scorpio.
+Mars represents the aggressive, passionate, and domineering side of Scorpio.
 Pluto represents the deeper, more Mariana Trench emotions of Scorpio.